18F/18f.gsa.gov/_posts/2016-05-17-reimagining-federal-websites-with-the-draft-us-web-design-standards.md

 tags:
 - web design standards
 - design
-excerpt: "Andrew Miller, a user-interface designer and front-end web developer working with Sandia National Labs, decided to use the Draft U.S. Web Design Standards to reimagine cia.gov as well as a prototype for a new mobile and web experience for the Internal Revenue Service (IRS)."
+excerpt: "Andrew Miller, a user-interface designer and front end web developer working with Sandia National Labs, decided to use the Draft U.S. Web Design Standards to reimagine cia.gov as well as a prototype for a new mobile and web experience for the Internal Revenue Service (IRS)."
-description: "Andrew Miller, a user-interface designer and front-end web developer working with Sandia National Labs, decided to use the Draft U.S. Web Design Standards to reimagine cia.gov as well as a prototype for a new mobile and web experience for the Internal Revenue Service (IRS)."
+description: "Andrew Miller, a user-interface designer and front end web developer working with Sandia National Labs, decided to use the Draft U.S. Web Design Standards to reimagine cia.gov as well as a prototype for a new mobile and web experience for the Internal Revenue Service (IRS)."
 image: /assets/blog/web-design-standards/cia-redesign.jpg
 ---